trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 > <MapDataset shapes: ((2000,), (2000,)), types: (tf.int32, tf.int32)>
 > ```

-You may notice from the line above, that now each example in the dataset consists of two tuples: input and target one.
+You may notice from the line above, that now each example in the dataset consists of two tuples: input and target.
 Let's print an example:

 ```python
 for input_example, target_example in dataset_targeted.take(1):